Eternalland-Server/IMPORTANT/README.md

 We decided to keep all its development stuff on this repository, Note that **we will not be doing maintenance or replying your issue**.

 You are probably able to find some useful code / development ideas in the repository.
-Most of the projects I'm responsible for maybe trashily written, especially in terms of part of hardcode.
+Most of the projects I maintain for maybe trashily written, especially in terms of part of hardcode.

 The development time was the happiest time of my life so far, thank you so much [@justwei](https://github.com/xxxijustwei) and my ex-boss.